rhjacobsen/CN_workshops/Workshops/2/README.md

 ### Tunneling

-Now, we setup a 6-in-4 tunnel between "Router 1" and "Router 2", such that "Node 1" and "Node 2" can communicate using IPv6.
+Now, we setup a 6-in-4 tunnel between "Router-1" and "Router-2", such that "Node-1" and "Node-2" can communicate using IPv6.

-Login to "Router 1" and execute the following commmand:
+Login to "Router-1" and execute the following commmand:

     iptunnel add tun0 mode sit ttl 64 remote 10.0.0.2 local 10.0.0.1